CKs-Technology-News/PrivacyTools/README.md

 - [Chttr](https://chttr.co/) – Politically unbiased, privacy respecting social network.
 - [dPlatform](https://www.dplatform.me/) – Decentralized Discussion Platform.
 The content you contribute is hosted on the nodes (miners) of the ArWeave network, current count is between 500 and 1000 geographically distributed nodes.
 - [Diaspora](https://f-droid.org/packages/com.github.dfa.diaspora_android/) – Dandelion is an Android client for Diaspora.
 - [Lemmy](https://join-lemmy.org) – A federated link aggregator and Reddit alternative.
 You find all [official supported clients listed here](https://join-lemmy.org/apps/).
-[Lemmy.ml instance admin dessalines is known to be a liar and someone who pretends good faith](https://chef-koch.bearblog.dev/lemmyml-admin-is-a-liar-based-and-more-worried-about-his-reputation-than-his-own-code-of-conduct), ethical rules and code of conduct but in reality he does not care, [he cares only about his own ideology](https://chef-koch.bearblog.dev/dessalines-deletes-my-community-proving-my-points-admin-abuse-and-disinformation).
+[Lemmy.ml instance admin Dessalines is known to be a liar and someone who pretends good faith](https://chef-koch.bearblog.dev/lemmyml-admin-is-a-liar-based-and-more-worried-about-his-reputation-than-his-own-code-of-conduct), ethical rules and code of conduct but in reality he does not care, [he cares only about his own ideology](https://chef-koch.bearblog.dev/dessalines-deletes-my-community-proving-my-points-admin-abuse-and-disinformation).
 Self-hosting is the better option.
     - [Hexbear.dev](https://www.hexbear.net/post/159221) – Status currently unclear, as linked in the announce.
     - [Lemmury](https://f-droid.org/en/packages/com.krawieck.lemmur) – A mobile Android client for Lemmy.
     - [jerboa](https://github.com/dessalines/jerboa) – Android Native Lemmy Client for Android.